mozilla/grcov/README.md

 In the CWD, you will see a `.profraw` file has been generated.
 This contains the profiling information that grcov will parse, alongside with your binaries.

-Note that gcov coverage using the `-Zprofile` flag is no longer supported in Rust [details here](https://github.com/rust-lang/rust/pull/131829).
+Note that gcov coverage using the `-Zprofile` flag is no longer supported in Rust (details [here](https://github.com/rust-lang/rust/pull/131829)).
 Use source based coverage and the `-Cinstrument-coverage` flag instead.

 ### Example: How to generate .gcda files for C/C++